dominik-roehrle/hallucination_llms/README.md

-Note: for windows the library bitsandbytes does not work so remove it from requirements.txt first and -> go to: https://github.com/d8ahazard/sd_dreambooth_extension/issues/7 and type pip install https://github.com/jllllll/bitsandbytes-windows-webui/releases/download/wheels/bitsandbytes-0.41.1-py3-none-win_amd64.whl
+Note: for windows the library bitsandbytes does not work so remove it from requirements.txt first and -> go to: https://github.com/d8ahazard/sd_dreambooth_extension/issues/7 and type pip install https://github.com/jllllll/bitsandbytes-windows-webui/releases/download/wheels/bitsandbytes-0.41.1-py3-none-win_amd64.whl also for windows you need to install pip install unicodedata2==15.1.0 if you want to generate evidence

 The repository is divided into three parts:
 - Probes